Geek Dashboard

 4. User Interface

-The next step is, the information is made useful to the end-user in some way.
+The next step is for the IoT development agency to ensure the information is made useful to the end-user in some way.
 It could be through an alert to the person (email, or notification, etc.).
 For example, a warning when the temperature is high in the company’s storage.

 Also, a user may have an interface that allows them to monitor the system proactively.
 For example, a user might want to watch the live feed of their house through a mobile app or a web browser.
 Depending on the application of IoT, the user may also be able to perform an action and affect the system.
 For example, the user might remotely change the temperature in the storage though an app on their phone.